dfederlein/vagrant-tower/README.md

 ### Networking ###

 When preparing a demo you need to make a decision if you would like to make the systems availible to your public network or restrict them to the private subnet.
-Out of the box the demo is configured to run in a private network and you will just want to make sure that your Ansible hosts file is configured properly.
-If you would like to share the systems on a public network in addition to changing the Ansible hosts file you will need to update the provided Vagrantfile to reflect the proper IP information.
-If there is a reason that you need to change the IPs in a private network configuration you will need to modify the Ansible hosts file as well as the Vagrant file.
+Out of the box the demo is configured to run in a public/bridged network (the same as your host's LAN) and you will just want to make sure that your Ansible hosts file is configured properly.
+If you would like to NAT the hosts on a VirtualBox private network in addition to changing the Ansible hosts file you will need to update the provided Vagrantfile to reflect the proper IP information.

 #### Ansible Hosts File ####